thanhkeke97/RSTGameTranslation/README.md

 - Can display translated text overlaid on the original text in the selected area (Hotkey Alt+F, Overlay on Windows 10 will flicker)

 🤖 **AI-Powered Translation**
-- Support for multiple LLMs: Gemini, ChatGPT, Ollama, Mistral
+- Support for multiple LLMs: Gemini, ChatGPT, Ollama, Mistral, LM Studio
 - Google Translate integration
 - Context-aware translations for better accuracy